 Crude oil analysts agree the price of oil is predicted to rise soon.
 It may not reach the record levels of $140 per barrel, but even at $50-$90/barrel, oil prices affect airline costs.
 With each price increase of crude oil, the ROI for utilizing ATS gets shorter.

 ATS World Wide offers an array of training options for airport personnel, including the use of a customized simulated system, on-site ATS expertise and classroom training.

 DETACHING FROM ATS DURING TRANSPORT

 At any time during ATS operations, the pilot or ground controller can detach the aircraft from ATS in approximately 45 seconds or less.
-The pilot can over power the ATS system through the use of the aircraft brakes or throttles at his or her discretion in case of emergency.
-After the aircraft detaches from the pullcar it can move under its own power or be towed by traditional means.
-This event has no impact to other aircraft operating in the ATS system.
+The pilot can overpower the ATS system through the use of the aircraft brakes or throttles at his or her discretion in case of emergency.
+After the aircraft detaches from the pullcar the aircraft can move under its own power or be towed by traditional means.
+This event has no impact on other aircraft operating in the ATS system.
 All other aircraft in the system will receive an alert regarding the detaching event and the system will continue to operate and optimize all other aircraft movements.